openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 ### The Vector
 You may have heard of vectors before when discussing directions or position, and after understanding that they can represent both, may have gotten a little confused.
 Here's the truth about Vectors™:

-	A vector is just an array that stores multiple pieces of the same type information.
+> A vector is just an array that stores multiple pieces of the same type of information.

 Seriously, that's all it is.
 Quit hiding.